clc3-CloudComputing/jku-ws20/3 Kubernetes/exercise 3.4/README.md

 # Exercise 3.4: Creating a Service

+In this exercise, you will specify a service for your deployment.
+Therefore, you will use the service types *ClusterIP*, *NodePort*, and *LoadBalancer*.
-In this exercise, you will specify a service for your deployment by defining a service manifest (`service.yaml`).
-This manifest will be applied to your Kubernetes cluster to create a service resource.
-When the service is available, you can retrieve its *LoadBalancer Ingress* IP to access your demo app via a web browser.
+The service resource will be crated by defining a service manifest (`service.yaml`) and afterwards applying it to your Kubernetes cluster.
+When the service is available, you can retrieve the different service type informations to access your demo app via a web browser.

 ## Instructions

+### ClusterIP
 1. Create a file `service.yaml` with the following content:

     ```yaml